Gwash3189/just-state/docs/API.md

 A variatic function that chains the provided functions together and updates the state of the provided component

-The functions provided must take the entire state tree and either return the new state tree, or a promise that resolves to the new state tree
+The functions provided must take the entire state tree.
+They must either return the new state tree, or a promise that resolves to the new state tree

 **Kind**: instance method of [<code>module.exports</code>](#exp_module_connect--module.exports)
 **Returns**: <code>Promise</code> - A promise that is either resolved or rejected when the state
-                          update is complete
+                          update is complete.
+The promise is rejected when an error occurs during the state update process.
 **Fulfuil**: <code>object</code> - The state tree
 **Reject**: <code>Error</code> - The error generator by the error